30+ Ancient Roman Ruins & Archaeological Sites In Rome

 Pinterest pin for guide to Roman ruins in Rome

-Let’s tour the 31 most interesting ruins in Rome that should be on your Italy bucket list.
+Let’s dive into the most fascinating ruins in Rome that deserve a spot on your Italy bucket list!

 the Octagonal Room of Domus Aurea with its niches and oculus